tonyyxliu/CUHKSZ-CSC4005/project2/README.md

 Compared to replying on GCC to do auto vectorization, another way to exploit *data-level parallelism* is to manually control the vector registers and instructions by writing intrinsics.
 Note that we are dealing with double-precision elements.

-### EC-Option-2: Thread-Level Parallelism with MPI
+### EC-Option-2: Process-Level Parallelism with MPI

 You may write a MPI program to launch multiple process, while each process hosting several threads.
 Be careul with the data transfer.